Coherent sheaves on the stack of Langlands parameters: Representation space

 Here is the corollary we need.
 It can be regarded as a canonical ``projective resolution" of an object in $\Mon(\Spc)$.
 See \cite[2.1.5]{GKRV} for a closely related statement (with a different proof). \begin{cor} The isomorphism \eqref{E: colim} holds in $\Mon(\Spc)$.
 In particular, for every $X_\bullet\in\Mon(\Spc)$,

 \end{cor} Of course, \eqref{E: colim} holds for every $\Ga\in\Mon(\Spc)$ except that in this case $\FFM/\Ga$ might no longer be an ordinary category.

-\begin{rmk} There are variants of the above discussions, by replacing monoid objects by group or semigroup objects in a category $\mC$.
+\begin{remark} There are variants of the above discussions, by replacing monoid objects by group or semigroup objects in a category $\mC$.
 Following \cite[5.2.6.2,4.1.2.12]{Lu2}, we regard group objects as grouplike monoid objects and semigroup objects as non-unital monoid objects, and denote the corresponding categories by $\Mon^{\on{gp}}(\mC)$ and $\Mon^{\on{nu}}(\mC)$ respectively (and omit $\mC$ from the notation if $\mC=\Sets$).
 For $?=\on{gp}$ or $\on{nu}$, compact projective objects of $\Mon^?$ are still finitely freely generated ones.
 Following \cite{Wei}, we denote the corresponding subcategories by $\FFG$ and $\FFS$ respectively.
-We still have $\Ani(\Mon^?)\cong \Mon^?(\Ani)$ and therefore analogous Corollary \ref{L: colim by FFM}.
+We still have $\Ani(\Mon^?)\cong \Mon^?(\Spc)$ and therefore analogous Corollary \ref{L: colim by FFM}.
 Indeed, the semigroup case can be proved similarly, and the group case follows from Lemma \ref{L: MonAni} and \cite[5.2.6.4]{Lu2} (and in fact is already contained in \cite[5.2.6.10, 5.2.6.21]{Lu2}).

-There are natural forgetful functors $\Mon^{\on{gp}}(\Ani)\to \Mon(\Ani)\to \Mon^{\on{nu}}(\Ani)$.
+There are natural forgetful functors $\Mon^{\on{gp}}(\Spc)\to \Mon(\Spc)\to \Mon^{\on{nu}}(\Spc)$.
 The first and the composition functors are fully faithful.
-In our application, we will mainly consider spaces of maps between groups so we can calculate them in any of these three categories. \end{rmk} \quash{ The last topic of this subsection is the homology of a monoid $\Ga$.
-Let $\mC$ be a category admitting all (small) colimits.
-If $x$ be an object equipped with an action $\Ga\to \End_\mC(x)$, we can define the homology of $\Ga$ with coefficient in $x$ as
+In our application, we will mainly consider spaces of maps between groups so we can calculate them in any of these three categories. \end{remark}

-If $\Ga$ is abstract group, $\mC=\Mod_k$ and $x$ is an ordinary $k$-module, then $C_*(\Ga,x)\in\Mod_k$ is the complex computing the usual group homology of $\Ga$ with coefficient in $x$.
-By Corollary \ref{L: colim by FFM}, there is a canonical isomorphism